comp1100/comp1100.github.io/_sources/workshops/Week_13_presentations.md

 * We are not assessing the quality of your product.

 **TIPS**: For a Great Presentation:
-1. Rehearse with a timer to stay within the 5-minute limit.
+1. Rehearse with a timer to stay within the 1-minute limit.
 2. Use short phrases or images to guide your speaking.
-3. Practice transitions between team members.
-4. Show enthusiasm—your passion sells your idea!
+3. Show enthusiasm: your passion sells your idea!